 Is Carmine (E120) Vegan?

-An absolute guide to identifying carmine (e120) on nutrition labels.
+An evidence-backed guide to identifying carmine (e120) on a label.

 Carmine is made from crushed insects, making it unsuitable for a plant-based diet.